Subtleties

 Chamaeleon II molecular cloud viewed by Herschel and Planck (ESA/Herschel/Planck; J. D. Soler, MPIA)

 While the thermodynamic arrow coincides with time direction, shapes of the Universe hold hidden clues about the nature of time.
 Is it the causal structure of spacetime that provides a rationale for intersecting lines in the sky?
 Or will the true shape of the Universe be revealed once the scale falls from one’s inner eye?
 The Universe is moving along a path chosen out of all possibilities that appear to have been otherwise available from the initial state, pulled by unknown attractors.
 Barbour sees that path not only devoid of scale but apart from time itself.
 “Everything essential is kept; everything that is not is eliminated.
 That included not only scale but also time”.
-The philosopher Mariam Thalos depicts in her book on the Scale Freedom of the Universe a figure of reductionist ontology that brings me back to the collapsing circles of concepts
+The philosopher Mariam Thalos depicts in her book on the Scale Freedom of the Universe a figure of reductionist ontology that brings me back to the collapsing circles of concepts.

 Cosmology is a historical science that knows neither its end nor its beginning.
 How can the endgame be without a scale if attractors lead us to it?
 How can an expanding universe be a finite one?
 It is hard to fathom a finite universe with a closed geometry that appears out of nowhere.
 To discuss the initial state, spacetime needs to be quantized.
 The main idea is to find an underlying first-principle mathematical structure from which the Universe's wavefunction arises.
 As we struggle to spell out how nothing creates something, it is replaced by something akin to a quantum tunneling effect.
-The Universe's wave function represents a probability distribution that presupposes the necessary condition of our existence.
+The Universe's wavefunction represents a probability distribution that presupposes the necessary condition of our existence.
 While probabilities are an operational concept, they unveil shadowy figures and hidden patterns that silently wait for their turn before taking a particular path among all possible.
-Is the whole Universe a lark mirror, made up of looking glass that sparkles in the light for our eyes only and inspires us bottomless castles that we build on the sandy shores of our dreams?
+Is the whole Universe a lark mirror, made up of looking glass that sparkles in the light for our eyes only and inspires us to build bottomless castles on the sandy shores of our dreams?

 The iconic representation of a no-boundary saddle point in the absence of matter other than a cosmological constant.
 The geometry is regular and Euclidean near the south pole and evolves across a matching surface into an expanding de Sitter universe (J. J. Halliwell, J. B. Hartle, and T. Hertog)